bobbingwide/oik-weight-zone-shipping/readme.txt

 * Maximum cart weight
 * WooCommerce 2.6, 3.0 and above
 * Available in English, French and Swedish
+* Handling fee as fixed rate or percentage of total cart cost

 == Frequently Asked Questions ==